• Home

 Let’s talk about the main agenda of the article.

-Here’s how to kick someone out of your house who is not on the lease:
+Here’s how to get someone out of your house who is not on the lease:

 1. Communicating With Current Lease-Holding Tenants